-It is important to understand the stall point on rear risers so that in an emergency situation with a broken brake line or hung up brake line you have the option to fly your canopy to the ground and land safely with your rear risers.
+If is important to understand the stall point on rear risers so that in an emergency situation with a broken brake line or hung up brake line you have the option to fly your canopy to the ground and land safely with your rear risers.

-- a) Keep toggles in your hands at all times, - b) Be aware of traffic altitude and position, - c) Reach up as high as possible and grab both of the rear risers and pull them down, applying equal force.
+- Keep toggles in your hands at all times; - Be aware of traffic, altitude, and position; b) - Reach up as high as possible and grab both of the rear risers and pull them down, applying equal force.
 You should see the rear of the canopy where the C & D lines connect to the bottom skin start to fold.
 Eventually the tail of the canopy will buckle and fold inwards allowing the end cells to touch.
-This will result in a significant loss of altitude, - d) To recover you will slowly and symmetrically allow the risers to go back to full extension into their original position, and - e) Stop all work by 2,500 ft.
+This will result in a significant loss of altitude; - To recover you will slowly and symmetrically allow the risers to go back to full extension into their original position; and, - Stop all work by 2,500 ft. e)